libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Experimental Changelog**

 -Added a Colab Notebook for running Oobabooga with a Public Api.
 Uses the T4 GPU free tier.
-To use the Public Api with Aetherius, change the LocalHost in "./api_keys/HOST_Oobabooga.txt" to the given non-streaming Url.  <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
+To use the Public Api with Aetherius, change the "Set Oobabooga Host" in the Config Menu to the given non-streaming Url.  <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>